 - Managing holiday stress smoothly and consciously.

 In my practice Integrative Hypnotherapy I help people deal with their struggles combining hypnosis, mindfulness and other holistic approaches.
-You can check the services page to see what I can help you with.
+You can check the local and online hypnosis services page to see what I can help you with.